SHWAXABA/SHWAXABA/README.md

 - 👋 Hi, I’m @SHWAXABA
-- 👀 I’m interested in software development and penetration testing
+- 👀 I’m interested in software development
-- 🌱 I’m currently learning Java,SQL and Linux
+- 🌱 I have knowledge in Java,C#,SQL and intermediate web development
 - 💞️ I’m looking to collaborate on projects to improve my skills
 - 📫 How to reach me email: Shwaxaba180@gmail.com